-Finally, a number of additional activities have been identified as priorities and refined through engagement with our partners, industry, research networks such as DecarboN8 and other Sub-national Transport Bodies, and these are highlighted as 'Stakeholder Driven Action' (SDAs).
+Finally, a number of additional activities have been identified as priorities and refined through engagement with our partners, industry, research networks such as DecarboN8 and other Subnational Transport Bodies, and these are highlighted as 'Stakeholder Driven Action' (SDAs).

-Taken together, these represent TfN's proposed Priority Decarbonisation Actions.
+Taken altogether, these represent TfN's proposed Priority Decarbonisation Actions.